 The design of the actual French press hasn’t changed much since its inception about 100 years ago.
 Despite being associated with artisanal coffee shops, French presses are surprisingly easy to use.

-At its simplest, making French press coffee just requires you to add coffee beans and boiling water to the beaker-shaped carafe, steep it for a bit, then press the filter down to get your brew.
+At its simplest, making French press coffee just requires you to add ground coffee beans and boiling water to the beaker-shaped carafe, steep it for a bit, then press the filter down to get your brew.
 However, there are some tips that all home cooks should keep in mind when making coffee with this device.

 First, it's best to warm up the beaker of the French press with hot tap water before adding the grinds.
 This will help maintain a more even heat level throughout the steeping process.